Papakura

 Civil Construction Services in Papakura

-Blake Civil Construction delivers professional earthworks, drainage, and civil construction services throughout Papakura, South Auckland.
+Earthworks, drainage, and civil construction services throughout Papakura, South Auckland are delivered by our Papakura earthworks crew.
 From our Coatesville base, we reach Papakura in approximately 55 minutes via the SH1 Southern Motorway, exiting at the Papakura interchange near the town’s central business district and Bruce Pulman Park.

 Serving the Papakura Community